NatanProtector/my-connect-four-AI/README.md

+Here’s the updated version of your README, modified to reflect the live deployment URL:

+---

 # My Connect Four AI

 ## Overview
 This is a web application for playing Connect Four against an "AI" player.
 The AI uses a Monte Carlo Tree Search (MCTS) algorithm, which I implemented as part of my reinforcement learning class.
-The project is currently in development.
+The project is currently deployed and accessible at [https://my-connect-four-ai.onrender.com/](https://my-connect-four-ai.onrender.com/).

 ## Current Features
 - **AI Player:** Play against an AI powered by the Monte Carlo Tree Search (MCTS) algorithm.